MK2112/guardian-sync/README.md

 ![Cloud Sync](https://img.shields.io/badge/Cloud%20Sync-Supported-blueviolet.svg)
 ![Build](https://github.com/MK2112/guardian-sync/actions/workflows/test.yml/badge.svg)

-guardian-sync provides an encryption layer for zero-trust cloud storage.<br><br>
+An encryption layer for zero-trust cloud storage.<br><br>
-Files are automatically encrypted before they sync, and they get decrypted locally again when needed.<br>
+Files are automatically encrypted before they sync, and they get decrypted locally again when needed.
-Both encryption and decryption happen on your device.
-Your data remains private.

-Beyond PGP, guardian-sync includes **optional post-quantum encryption** using **ML-KEM-768** (NIST FIPS 203).<br>
+Beyond PGP (GPG), optional post-quantum encryption using ML-KEM-768 (NIST FIPS 203) is supported.<br>
-This hybrid encryption is enabled by default when dependencies are available, falling back to PGP-only otherwise.
+This is enabled by default when dependencies are available, falling back to PGP-only otherwise.

 ## Features

 - Automated encryption of files before they sync
 - Automated decryption of files when they're updated
 - Works with any cloud sync client
-- Monitoring for local changes
-- Event-based checking for remote changes
+- Monitoring for local changes, event-based checking for remote changes

 ## Requirements